5ecompendium/bestiary/_creatures/cavelight-moss.md

 ***Luminescence.*** The chemicals within cavelight moss make the entire creature shed light as a torch.
 A cavelight moss cannot suppress this effect.
 It can, however, diminish the light produced to shed illumination as a candle.

-***Strength Drain.*** Living creatures hit by the cavelight moss's tendril attack or caught up in its grapple must make a successful DC 14 Constitution saving throw or 1 level of exhaustion.
+***Strength Drain.*** Living creatures hit by the cavelight moss's tendril attack or caught up in its grapple must make a successful DC 14 Constitution saving throw or suffer 1 level of exhaustion.
 Creatures that succeed are immune to that particular cavelight moss's Strength Drain ability for 24 hours.
 For every level of exhaustion drained, the cavelight moss gains 5 temporary hit points.

 ### Actions